3o14r473/qmenu/README.md

 [dmenu](https://tools.suckless.org/dmenu/), a dynamic menu for X, to provide the user with a drop down menu for [QubesOS](https://qubes-os.org) administration.

-With these tools, the user is able to list, start and stop their qubes, attach and detach connected devices, manage qube preferences, firewall rules and tags, switch per-qube keyboard layouts, take notes and screenshots, launch applications and more, very quickly with only the keyboard.
+List, start and stop your qubes, attach and detach connected devices, manage qube preferences, firewall rules and tags, switch per-qube keyboard layouts, take notes and screenshots, launch applications and more, **very quickly with only the keyboard**.

 ## Usage